 Blood flow is already relatively slow in healthy legs and feet.
 But when you throw diabetes into the mix, blood flow can slow down even further.
 As a result, your body is less able to heal wounds, fight off infections, and repair damaged tissues.

-Even a small cut has potential to fester, producing an infection that can reach the bone which may eventually need to be amputated in order to prevent further spreading.
+Even a small cut has the potential to fester, producing an infection that can reach the bone which may eventually need to be amputated in order to prevent further spreading.